2023 Solar Incentives Guide for Norton, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.

-The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
-The solar panels must have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-The ITC initially covered 30% of all system costs (panels, equipment, labor and accessories), although the amount has fluctuated slightly over the years between 26-30%.
-The installation date of your solar system will determine what percentage you are eligible for.
+The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+The credit initially covered 30% of the total cost – for panels, labor, accessories and equipment – although that amount may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the amount you can claim.

 State & Local Solar Incentives